-There are a handful of companies in the world who require a super robust issue tracking system.
+There are a handful of companies in the world that require a super robust issue tracking system.
 But the vast majority of companies that need to track bugs, issues, and tasks have under 100 employees.
 We are here for you!

 The biggest need, we believe, is for software that’s uncomplicated.
 It should have simple workflows that assist core requirements.
 Like a good waiter, it should get what you need and then get out of your way.
 For most companies, agile systems are overrated and unpractical.
 When you’re a team of 5 to 10, you simply need to get things done.
 Fast.
 Focused.
 Finished.

 We’ve done our best to develop a simple bug and issue tracking app that’s perfect for small-to-mid-sized teams.
 We’ve wiped out all of the complexity that other bug trackers have included because we don’t want our customers to spend 40 hours of time sifting through help docs and training programs.